mohsinoffline/wp-twilio-core/README.md

 * Hooks to add additional tabs on the plugin settings page to allow managing all SMS related settings from the same page
 * Basic logging capability to keep track of up to 100 entries
 * Mobile Phone User Field added to each profile (optional)
-* Shorten URLs using Google URL Shortener API (optional)
+* Shorten URLs using Bit.ly or Google URL Shortener API (optional)

 <h3>twl_send_sms( $args )</h3>
 <p>Sends a standard text message from your Twilio Number when arguments are passed in an array format.
 Description of each array key is given below.</p>